Poln4/nas-project/faq.md

 A: NAS tries to be adaptable.
 Use the hyphen '-' and double hyphen '--' to represent combined or longer units.
 If you encounter a structure that doesn't seem to fit, feel free to suggest improvements!

 **Q: Who developed NAS?**
-A: NAS was developed by [Your Name/Paulina Valenzuela Lagos] and a friend, based on personal experiences with name misidentification.
+A: NAS was developed by [Paulina Valenzuela Lagos (n.s.s.)] and [Eunjung Lee (n.s.)], based on personal experiences with name misidentification.

 **Q: How can I contribute to NAS?**
 A: Suggestions and comments are welcome!
 Please feel free to open an issue or submit a pull request on our GitHub repository.